-For many homeowners, a short sale is preferential to foreclosure or bankruptcy when they can get the lender to forgive the difference.
+For many homeowners, a short sale is an ideal way to avert foreclosure or bankruptcy when they can get the lender to write off the difference.

-Bucklin homeowners who are upside down on their mortgage and need results fast can rely on the expertise of Cossell Enterprises, Inc to guide them through the short sale process.
+Bucklin homeowners who are upside down on their home loan and need relief fast should turn to the expertise of Cossell Enterprises, Inc to guide them through the short sale process.
 Contact me today

 for a free consultation.

-Next, be sure to figure in your closing costs.
-My experience means I know to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.
+Next, determine your closing costs.
+My work in this area has taught me to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs upon closing.

-Finally, call your lender and let them know of your situation.
-They may even have a particular team that deals with short sales.
+Finally, contact your lender and notify them of the situation.
+They may even have a particular team that manages short sales.
 Ask about their specific process.
 Some lenders will be more inclined to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to decrease your loan principal or make other arrangements.
+Your lender will have to approve the final sale.